Video: Driverless car gets pulled over in San Francisco, then appears to take off

-SAN FRANCISCO (KRON) — Video caught a driverless car being pulled over by the San Francisco Police Department earlier this month that then appeared to drive off when the officer turned his back on it.
+SAN FRANCISCO, Calif.
+(KRON) — Video caught a driverless car being pulled over by the San Francisco Police Department earlier this month that then appeared to drive off when the officer turned his back on it.

 The incident, which took place on Friday, April 1, in San Francisco’s Richmond District, involved a vehicle operated by Cruise, a self-driving ride service.